pwcberry/pwcberry.github.io/rmit/books/design-patterns/structural-patterns.md

 		<td>
 			Introduces a level of indirection that is useful according to the type of proxy:<br>
 			<ol>
-				<li>Remote proxy can hide the fact that an object resied in a different address space</li>
+				<li>Remote proxy can hide the fact that an object resides in a different address space</li>
 				<li>Virtual proxy can perform optimizations such as creating an object on demand</li>
 				<li>Both protection proxies and smart references allow additional housekeeping tasks when an object is accessed</li>
 				<li>Hides <strong>copy-on-write</strong> from client, allowing large, complex objects to be created on demand</li>